-On the date of hire, the Employer shall introduce new employees to the Steward in the area and shall advise the Union of the hiring of such new employee, their classification and rate of pay at the time of the next monthly dues submission along with their campus mail address.
+On the date of hire, the Employer shall introduce new employees to the Unit President and Steward in the area and shall advise the Union of the hiring of such new employee, their classification and rate of pay at the time of the next monthly dues submission along with their campus mail address.
 The Employer agrees to provide a copy of the signed offer of employment that includes the classification and rate of pay to the union local.
-The letter of offer to the candidate shall stipulate that the appointment is subject to this Agreement and provide the name and email address of the Unit President.
+The letter of offer to the candidate shall stipulate that the appointment is subject to this Agreement, provide a copy of the Agreement and provide the name and email address of the Unit President.
 The employer will also include work email addresses on the seniority list that is provided to the union quarterly.